readthedocs/readthedocs.org/docs/guides/poetry.rst

    build-backend = "poetry.core.masonry.api"

-You will be able to install it on Read the Docs just using pip, using a configuration like this:
+You will be able to install it on Read the Docs just using pip, with a configuration like this:

 .. code-block:: yaml
    :caption: .readthedocs.yaml